kuvarviren/ReactJS/README.md

 # ReactJS
-This repo is to practice React.
+This repo is for ReactJS.